harrydryden/deliberation/docs/CONTRIBUTING.md

  * Service for managing user operations
  *
  * Provides CRUD operations for users with proper error handling
  * and logging.
-All operations are authenticated and authorized.
+All operations are authenticated and authorised.
  */
 export class UserService implements IUserService {
   /**